 Ankara is derived from the name of the population living there, the Antankarana.
 Antankarana means “the people from the rocks”, which refers to the Tsingys typical for the national park.

-Ankarana is located on the RN6, just 110 km south of Antsiranana (Diego Suarez) and about 30 km north of Ambilobe, in northern Madagascar.
-The park is close to the Amber Mountain National Park.
+Ankarana is located on the RN6, just 110 km south of Antsiranana (Diego Suarez) and about 35 km north of Ambilobe, in northern Madagascar.
+The park is only about 100 km away from the Amber Mountain National Park.

 By car, you can reach Ankarana from Antsiranana in about 4 hours.
-Some small taxis also drive there, Taxibrousses run with less comfort and safety (and usually do not stop at the National Park).
+Some small taxis also drive there, Taxibrousses run with less comfort and safety.
 Antsiranana has an airport from which domestic flights to the capital Antananarivo are offered several times a week.
 From Tana by land, it is about 1000 km to Ankarana.

 Information about the national park:

 The approximately 182 km² Ankarana National Park, founded in 1956, is famous above all for its Tsingys: razor-sharp limestones that tower over huge areas close to the sky at a height of several meters.
-They are remnants from the Jurassic and otherwise only occur in Tsingy de Bemaraha National Park.
-The Madagascan word mitsingytsingyna means “walking on tiptoe”.
+They are remnants from the Jurassic and otherwise only occur in Tsingy de Bemaraha and Tsingy de Namoroka National Parks.
+The Malagasy word mitsingytsingyna means “walking on tiptoe”.
 One of the several hours of hiking trails to and along the Tsingys, which leads to two small, very safely paved suspension bridges, is recommended.
-From the highest point of Ankarana National Park, Point de Vue (“lookout”), you can see the whole park up to the Mozambique Channel.
+From the highest point of Ankarana National Park, you can see the whole park up to the Mozambique Channel.

 Ankarana has a hot, tropical climate.
 The temperatures are often well above 30°C. The heat makes even easy walks in the Tsingys fast to a sweaty tour, the forest offers however sufficiently shady cooling.
 April to August, the dry season, is the best season to visit this national park.